LogtalkDotOrg/logtalk-for-vscode/README.md

 - Extract to new Logtalk entity (the user is asked to select the entity type, entity name, file name, and file location)
 - Extract to new Logtalk file (the user is asked to select the file name and file location)

+#### Resolve include/1 directive

+Replace an `include/1` directive with the contents of the included file.
+The included file is resolved if it's a relative or abosolute path, with or without a common Logtalk or Prolog extension.
+The included file contents are indented to match the indentation of the `include/1` directive.

 #### Symbol renaming

 Experimental entity, predicate, and non-terminal rename support is available.
 To rename a predicate (non-terminal), right-click on the predicate (non-terminal) name in a predicate directive, fact, rule head, or goal and select the "Rename Symbol" context menu item.
 To rename an entity, right-click on the entity name and use the "Go to Type Definition" context menu item to go to the entity opening directive.
 Then, right-click on the entity name and select the "Rename Symbol" context menu item.